QueueClassic/queue_classic/readme.md

 # This method has a hash argument.
 p_queue.enqueue("Kernel.puts", {"hello" => "world"})

-# This method has a hash argument.
+# This method has a array argument.
 p_queue.enqueue("Kernel.puts", ["hello", "world"])
 ```

 This code example shows how to produce jobs into a custom queue,
-to consume jobs from the customer queue be sure and set the `$QUEUE`
+to consume jobs from the custome queue be sure and set the `$QUEUE`
 var to the q_name in the worker's UNIX environment.

 ### Consumer

-Now that you have some jobs in your queue, you probably want to work them.
-Let's find out how...
-If you are using a Rakefile and have included `queue_classic/tasks`
-then you can enter the following command to start a worker:
+There are several approaches to working jobs.
+The first is to include
+a task file provided by queue_classic and the other approach is to
+write a custom bin file.

 #### Rake Task

+Be sure to include `queue_classic` and `queue_classic/tasks`
+in your primary Rakefile.

 To work jobs from the default queue: